Skip to main content

 How Climate Affects This Decision

 In humid climates (tropical, coastal summers), ELEMIS's lighter gel-cream texture prevents the heavy, congested feeling that rich creams cause when humidity is already providing environmental moisture.
 The SPF is also more critical in high-UV environments.
-In dry or cold climates (continental winters, arid regions), Tatcha's richer texture and deeper hydration counteract the moisture-stripping effects of dry air.
+In dry or cold climates (continental winters, arid regions), Tatcha's richer texture and deeper hydration counteract the moisture-stripping effects of dry air — see our luxury dry skin picks for more options.
 The dewiness that feels excessive in Miami humidity is exactly right in Denver winter.
 Your climate may make this decision for you.

 Who Should Get Which?